-In this monologue, Paula argues with her son because she cannot seem to “get through to him” as a parent.
+In the drama monologue Breaking Through, Paula argues with her son because she cannot seem to “get through to him” as a parent.

 PAULA: Why can’t you ever just listen to me?
 Why do you always tune me out?
 I want the respect, I am your mother.
 I want you to pay attention when I talk.